greghartpa/scrape_pfr_data/README.md

 * AV - player approximate value generated that season
 * AVperG - enriched (calculated) field of AV / games
 * AVper16G - enriched (calculated) field of AVperG * 16 (this will need to be updated to handle 2021's 17 game season).
 This is used to show a potential or full season equivalent player value
 * AdjAV - enriched (calculated) field to adjust what I believe is an AV flaw based on higher usage of nickel and dime defenses today (AV points are allocated 2/3 to the front seven in the PFR calculations, but this overstates AV for DL and LBs and understates AV for CB and S)
 * AdjAVperG - same as AVperG but for AdjAV
 * AdjAVper16G - same as AVper16G but for AdjAV
+* CareerYr - identifies how many years in the league (1 is a rookie, 2 is second year, etc)
+* 3YrAvgAV - average AV over 3 seasons (used in modeling projected output)
+* PriorYr16GAV - prior year projected full season AV (used in modeling projected output)
+* PriorYrAdj16GAV - prior year projected full season adjusted AV (used in modeling projected output)
+* PriorYrG - prior year games played
+* PriorYrGS - prior year games started
+* Starter - indicates who were starters

 ## Technologies
 * Python
 * Pandas
 * Numpy
 * BeautifulSoup
 * openpyxl

 ## Usage